 These features are not restricted and may be adjusted as per the government’s needs.

-In order to guarantee the security of your documents and no falsification, a great number of techniques are offered:
+In order to guarantee the fiduciary security of your documents and to avoid their falsification, technical characteristics are proposed to you:

-Printing ink containing optically variable pigments will show large color shifts (strong variations in color) depending on the angle of observation or lighting.
+Printing ink containing optically variable pigments, which will show large color shifts (strong variations in color) depending on the angle of observation or lighting.